FaizanAli-io/FaizanAli-io/README.md

 <!-- Quote -->
 > *"Avoid the crowd.
-Do your own thinking independently.
-Be the chess player, not the chess piece."* – Ralph Charell
+Do your own thinking.
+Be the player, not the piece."* – Ralph Charell

 # Faizan Ali Abdulali